Better CLI on your QNAP NAS

 I installed a few packages:

-sudo opkg install zsh curl git git-http coreutils-mkfifo tmux
+sudo opkg install zsh curl git git-http coreutils-mkfifo tmux. -

 I configured my account to use Zsh instead of the default

-as your new shell.However in this case I did it a bit differently for a couple of reasons:
+/bin/sh.
+Normally you'd do this by usingchshor editing/etc/passwddirectly to use/opt/bin/zshas your new shell.However in this case I did it a bit differently for a couple of reasons:

 - in my experience with Synology NAS, OS upgrades tend to reset the shell in

-to the default one (not sure if QNAP does the same, I guess we'll see) - if you mess with your Entware install and
+/etc/passwdto the default one (not sure if QNAP does the same, I guess we'll see) - if you mess with your Entware install and

-becomes unavailable, you may find yourself locked out of your account.
+/opt/bin/zshbecomes unavailable, you may find yourself locked out of your account.

 Instead, I edited my

-and added these lines at the end: - in my experience with Synology NAS, OS upgrades tend to reset the shell in
+.profilefile withvim ~/.profileand added these lines at the end: - in my experience with Synology NAS, OS upgrades tend to reset the shell in

 if [[ -x /opt/bin/zsh ]]; then